MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 ### Tags

 These are in my opinion the most difficult to use, they allow for great granularity and can express almost any idea but quickly become annoying to add to your entries.
 Same as `description` they can be shared between activities from different `categories` and `projects` but have one unique feature: one entry can have multiple `tags` simultaneously.
 Yet, this freedom makes them challenging to use, it's common to forget or add them by accident.
-By accident?
+Add by accident?
 Yes, unfortunately Clockify's autocomplete ignores `tags` so different entries are merged as one:

 ![How tags break autocomplete](/images/intro-to-time-tracking/autocomplete-tags.png)